tc39/proposal-smart-pipelines/readme.md

 const g = f(#, 4, ##)
 g(1, 2) // [1, 4, 2]
 ```
-**Partial application into an n-ary function** is solved by pipe functions with
+**Partial application into an n-ary function** is solved by pipeline functions with
 multiple topics.

 <td>